MATRIX HOMES FAQ

 As we all know the land prices have skyrocketed in these regions, so we will endeavor to visit these locations Bi-Monthly to meet and greet and assist in any way we can.
 We also offer a free airport pick up/drop off service to help you visit us here at our factory.

-Yes we do an extra cost option for a Califont external water heater.
+Yes, we do an extra cost option for a Califont external water heater.

 We are always happy to work with our clients on requests such as these so long as they work within the home.

-You have choice of three kitchen designs and can choose from a wide range of colours from bench tops to kitchen units.
+You have a choice of three kitchen designs and can choose from a wide range of colours from bench tops to kitchen units.
 We also offer many upgrade features to personalise your kitchen making sure that it reflects your style and personality, as the Kitchen is truly the heart of the home.

 Matrix Homes can assist you with identifying the costs for your site development and act as Project Manager for your building project.
 Matrix Homes can work alongside Licensed Building Practitioners to offer you a full building project solution.

-Yes, as part of the preliminary fee paid to Matrix at the start of the buying process you will get drawings of your dwelling for lodgement with council which we will submit on your behalf.
+Yes, as part of the preliminary fee paid to Matrix at the start of the buying process you will get drawings of your dwelling for lodgement with the council which we will submit on your behalf.
 All fees due from the council as part of the consent would need to be paid by you the purchaser.
 Matrix modules have a multi proof consent and if you remain within the parameters of our multi proof design then you will benefit from lower building consent fees and a quicker turn around time.

 Matrix Homes will meet obligations set out in the Consumer Guarantees Act 1993 and the 2004 Building Act.
-Under the Building Act and 2013 amendment there are basic protections for customers and all contracts (written or verbal) for residential building work.
+Under the Building Act and 2013 amendment, there are basic protections for customers and all contracts (written or verbal) for residential building work.
 These warranties require all building work to be fit for purpose, meet the Building Code, and be undertaken with reasonable care and skill within a reasonable time frame.
 Those who carry out building work are obligated to put things right for up to 10 years and there is a 12-month defect repair period, provided there is no misuse or negligent damage cause by the owner.
 This is outlined in your Matrix Homes contract.

 For additional coverage, we are now Certified builders and provide our clients the option to purchase their Halo insurance packages.
 Please ask us for more information.